emad-elsaid/memoize/README.md

 ## Guarantees

 Memoize premetives offers the following guarantees for `Memoizer` and `MemoizerWithErr`:
-* Duplicate function call supression
+* Duplicate function call suppression
 * 0 allocation
 * Dependency only on stdlib
 * Low overhead

 And for `MemoizerWithCache*` premitives:
-* Duplicate function call supression
+* Duplicate function call suppression
 * Dependency only on stdlib

-The reason `MemoizerWithCache` doesn't guarantee 0 allocation is that it needs extra synchronization mechanism to guarantee the duplicate function call supression which adds around 5-8 allocations/op and adds an overhead around 400-800ns/op
+The reason `MemoizerWithCache` doesn't guarantee 0 allocation is that it needs extra synchronization mechanism to guarantee the duplicate function call suppression which adds around 5-8 allocations/op and adds an overhead around 400-800ns/op

 ## Usage